Prud-homme/OC_P9/README.md

 🗒️ *Notes:*

 * *To reset the database you can delete db.sqlite3 file and run `$ python manage.py migrate` to create a new empty database*
-* *Depending on the installation of python it is possible that the `python3` command is not recognized under windows.
-In this case, you will have to replace `python3` by `python`.*
 * *To disable the virtual environment, run: `$ deactivate`.*